 Sometimes a medical practitioner may object on moral grounds to performing an abortion.
-Legislation exists in some jurisdictions that permit doctors with moral objections to abortion to refrain from involvement in such procedures, in certain circumstances.
+Legislation exists in some jurisdictions—South Australia, Victoria, Western Australia and the Northern Territory—that permit doctors with moral objections to abortion to refrain from involvement in such procedures, in certain circumstances.

 In South Australia, the Criminal Law Consolidation Act 1935 (SA) provides that medical professionals are not under a duty to participate in abortions, unless it is ‘necessary to save the life, or prevent grave injury to the physical or mental health, of a pregnant woman’.